Imama-Kainat/CodeAlpha_predictiveModelling/README.md

 # CodeAlpha_predictiveModelling

+Developed a Linear Regression model to predict housing prices in Boston based on various features.
+Achieved a moderate model fit with an R-squared value of 0.67, demonstrating strong skills in data analysis, machine learning, and predictive modeling.

 Its complete analysis of the Boston Housing dataset using linear regression.
 It uses the scikit-learn library to load the dataset, split it into training and test sets, train a linear regression model, make predictions, and evaluate the model's performance.